Inspiring people to practice kindness and pass it on to others

 | think this is a great idea, but it would be nice to be able to do it schoolwide.

-Posted 11 months ago by Narissa Rodgerson from New Brunswick
+Posted about 1 year ago by Narissa Rodgerson from New Brunswick

 I do this same thing in high school, but I call them "Compliment Cards."
 I like the alliteration and it reminds the students that they are supposed to offer compliments.

-Posted 11 months ago by debbie mcafee from peachtree ridge high scdhool
+Posted about 1 year ago by debbie mcafee from peachtree ridge high scdhool

 One of my teachers did this with my class when I was in junior high, and I have remembered it every since- great activity!
 I will be using it with my high school students.